stakater/kubestackplus-docs/content/about/service-definition.md

 ### RHACS

 SAAP includes Red Hat Advanced Cluster Security (RHACS) for robust security management.
 It ensures comprehensive build and runtime security for applications.
 RHACS is essential for maintaining a secure Kubernetes environment.

+### Secrets Store - HashiCorp Vault OSS

+SAAP includes HashiCorp Vault OSS for secrets management, limited to use by applications running on SAAP.

+#### Clouds Secrets Store

+SAAP includes the External Secrets Operator (ESO) integrated with Vault OSS out of the box.
+If customers prefer a different secret store, ESO can be configured to connect with it.
+For assistance, open a [support ticket](https://support.stakater.com/index.html).

 ## Networking